Kirshach/react-theme-toggle/README.md

 };
 ```

-Then, use the ThemeToggleButton component to add a button that toggles the theme:
+Then, use the ToggleThemeButton component to add a button that toggles the theme:

 ```jsx
 import { ToggleThemeButton } from "react-theme-toggle";